nikspyratos/toybox/README.md

 #### CMS

 [Statamic](https://statamic.com/) has excellent integration directly into Laravel apps.
+The core CMS functionality (without any frontend or control panel features) is FOSS, otherwise it's free for solo/hobby projects.
+For advanced features in a business use case with e.g. a marketing/writing team, it's recommended to pay for Pro.

 Alternatively, there are plenty of other blog/content site providers out there, e.g. [Wordpress](https://wordpress.org/).
 The CMS space is too huge to make any more specific recommendations.